6 Simple Natural Ways To Get Rid Of Fleas In House and Tips to Prevent Fleas

 How long can infestations last?

-Fleas generally prefer four-legged hosts to humans.
-However, if your family pet has fleas, it’s likely that your yard, house, and furniture will be targeted next.
+In general, fleas favor hosts with four legs over humans.
+However, if your pet has fleas, it's likely that your furniture, yard, and home will be the next to be attacked.

 Why fleas are hazardous to health